nelsyeung/PoGoTools/README.md

 i.e., it won't keep the user logged in.

 ## Features
+- Separate account settings for all the features
 - List all Pokemon with their CP and IV
 - Sort the listed Pokemon by their real name, CP or IV
 - Filter the list of Pokemon to a certain CP and IV